deepikapriyak30/IBM-HR-Analytics-Employee-Attrition-Performance/README.md

 The objective is to identify key factors driving employee attrition and build predictive models to forecast which employees are at risk of leaving.

-The project combines business analysis and machine learning to deliver actionable HR recommendations for improving employee retention and organizational stability.
+The solution combines business analytics and machine learning to deliver actionable HR insights that support employee retention, workforce planning, and organizational stability.

 ---